jaroslav-kuchar/rCBA/README.md

 # rCBA

-CBA classifier for R
+CBA classifier for R - provides implementations of a classifier based on the "Classification Based on Associations" (CBA).
+It can be used for building classification models from association rules.
+Rules are pruned in the order of precedence given by the sort criteria and a default rule is added.
+The final classifier labels provided instances.
+CBA was originally proposed by Liu, B. Hsu, W. and Ma, Y (1998).
+Integrating Classification and Association Rule Mining.
+Proceedings KDD-98, New York, 27-31 August.
+AAAI. pp80-86.

-If you publish research that uses rCBA, please cite:
+If you publish your research that uses rCBA, please cite:
 ```bib
 @inproceedings{Kuchar:2015:EasyMiner,
   author    = {Stanislav Vojir and Vaclav Zeman and Jaroslav Kuchar and Tomas Kliegr},